ONLYUSEmeFEET/chimera-tgbdual-beetlengp-libretro/README.md

 # Chimera
 Chimera is a project to combine neopop's ngpc emulation with tgb-dual's multiplayer capabilities.
-This is a proof of concept repro.

-Chimera: Combining the best of NeoPop and TGB-Dual into one beautiful creature.
+Chimera: Combining the best of NeoPop and TGB-Dual into one beautiful, linked creature.

+# Outline of Chimera

+*We first need to decide which emulator will be the basis of Chimera.
+The better half, if you will.
+I'll assume NeoPop will be the base.

+*Next, we need to SLOWLY implement parts of TGB-Dual.
+This step is going to be broken into multiple smaller parts, but our goal is to get dual screens within NeoPop.

+*Afterwards, we need to be able to get input from Players 1 and 2 within our new Chimera emulator.

+*We then must compile the core and test.
+Fix things as needed.

+*If everything else is running smooth, it's time to get link cable emulation up and running.
+Link cable emulation will need a bounty in order to be implemented.

+*Once link support is complete, and after extensive local multiplayer testing is complete, Chimera's initial goals are completed.
+Any relevant pieces of Chimera should be merged to beetle-neopop proper.

+*If possible, a stretch goal for Chimera would be to add single-screen spectator support.
+*Another stretch goal would be LAN support.

+# And and all ideas are welcome.
+AS ARE CONTRIBUTORS!

 # TGB Dual is an open source (GPLv2) GB/GBC emulator with game link cable support.